 Scientific name: Equus caballus x Equus asinus

-A mule is a cross between a male horse or pony (Equus caballus) and a female domestic donkey (Equus asinus).
-The cross of a female donkey and male horse is more correctly known as a "hinny".
+A mule is a cross between a female horse or pony (Equus caballus) and a male domestic donkey (Equus asinus).
 Because horses and donkeys are different species, with different numbers of chromosomes, all male mules and most female mules are infertile.

 Mules have been used as beasts of burden for at least 3,000 years and are still used today in many parts of the world because of their ability to work under harsh conditions which are too severe for other draft and pack animals.
 Mules are able to carry more dead weight than a comparable-sized horse, and are said to possess the patience, endurance and sure-footedness of the donkey, and the vigor, strength and courage of the horse.